amrav/amrav.github.io/_posts/2015-04-18-net-neutrality-convictions-confusions.md

 This is also true.
 But unless you can show why a consumer who is unhappy with this arrangement can't switch to a competitor, I'm Fine With That<sup>TM</sup>.
 Sufficient evidence for this would be, for example, showing that one company has a monopoly, and that it is reasonably impossible for anyone to compete, because of the kind of money that it can throw at the competition.
 But if this were true, it would probably manifest itself even without allowing websites to pay for subsidised access.
 There are so many other ways money can buy you users.
 Also, there are antitrust laws for this kind of stuff.
 I'm not familiar with the subject, but surely this kind of problem is not unique to Internet companies.

 Like I've argued previously, rich people will always have an advantage.
-In this case, I think the advantage of paying for free website access is not unique or threatening enough to PPwBB to regulate away.
+In this case, I think the advantage of paying for free website access is not unique or threatening enough to PPwBI to regulate away.
 It can also provide a huge benefit to BIfPP.
 Other advantages, like a monopoly, or a privileged position of kingmaker as an ISP, *are a problem*, and need to be regulated away.

 In summary, this debate needs more evidence to be resolved.
 I don't know whether PPwBI will face crushing defeat because of not being able to pay for free access to their websites.
 (I think that's very unlikely).
 I also don't know whether Internet costs, and not better Internet penetration or something else, is the real problem for BIfPP.
 But one thing is clear to me - ISPs shouldn't have a say about which websites you access.